 Make sure to check in with your headhunter about what you should expect from the process, questions like ‘When will I hear from you?’ and ‘How do you see the market in X area?’ are good questions to ask along the way.

-If you believe you might need a headhunter to find your next job and happen to be working in the compliance, financial crime, legal or cyber security sectors, especially within financial services, then Rutherford might be the best firm for you.
-Reach out to one of our consultants today and let us know about your current professional journey.
+If you believe you might need a headhunter to find your next compliance job, especially within financial services, then Rutherford might be the best firm for you.
+Reach out to one of our compliance recruitment consultants today and let us know about your current professional journey.